Body Fat Percentage Calculator - Calculate Your Body Composition

 BMI Method:

-Based on BMI, age, and gender using the Jackson & Pollock formula
+Based on BMI, age, and gender using the Jackson & Pollock formula.

 Waist Method:

-Uses waist, hip, neck measurements and height
+Uses waist, hip, neck measurements and height (US Navy method).

 Skinfold Method:

-Uses chest, abdominal, and thigh skinfold measurements
+Uses chest, abdominal, and thigh measurements via the Jackson-Pollock skinfold method.

 Understanding Body Fat Categories